RTEMS/rtems-docs/c-user/configuring_a_system.rst

 POSIX API Configuration
 =======================

-The parameters in this section are used to configure resources for the RTEMS POSIX API.
-They are only relevant if the POSIX API is enabled at configure time using the ``--enable-posix`` option.
+The parameters in this section are used to configure resources for the POSIX API supported by RTEMS.
+Most POSIX API objects are available by default since RTEMS 5.1.
+The queued signals and timers are only available if RTEMS was built with the ``--enable-posix`` build configuration option.

 .. index:: CONFIGURE_MAXIMUM_POSIX_KEYS